Tax Returns, ATO + Crypto

 When cryptocurrency is acquired and disposed of in a short period of time and is used for purposes of acquiring items for personal use or consumption, the cryptocurrency is likely to be considered a personal use asset.
 However, if the cryptocurrency is acquired and held for some time before it is used to acquire items for personal use or consumption, it is less likely to be considered a personal use asset and will attract capital gains tax consequences.
 Similarly, if not all of the cryptocurrency acquired is used to acquire items for personal use or consumption, it is less likely to be considered a personal use asset.

 When you acquire cryptocurrency, you may have the intention to use it in a short period of time to acquire items for personal use or consumption, but this intention or your consequences may change.
-If the circumstances change and the cryptocurrency is ultimately help for a longer period of time, or the intention changes to holding it as an investment or to make a profit, then it is unlikely that any capita gain could be disregarded.
+If the circumstances change and the cryptocurrency is ultimately holding for a longer period of time or the intention changes to holding it as an investment or to make a profit, then it is unlikely that any capita gain could be disregarded.

 Tax Law: Loss or Theft of Cryptocurrency

-If you lose your cryptocurrency private key or your cryptocurrency if stolen, you may be able to claim a capital loss.
+If you lose your cryptocurrency private key or your cryptocurrency is stolen, you may be able to claim a capital loss.
 You may have lost your cryptocurrency because you have lost evidence of your ownership or you have lost access to the cryptocurrency.
 To be able to claim a capital loss, you must be able to provide the following evidence:

 - When you acquired and lost the private key